 Persuasion and negotiation are also not mutually exclusive.

 Their similarities might be in their outcome or goal.
 Both tactics are very effective and people often choose persuasion over negotiation is that they love their own logic and views.
 We tend not to be terribly interested in the other party's logic and views.
 Getting the person to actually change their position might seem hard, but we choose it nonetheless because persuading is something we grew up with and have used since childhood.
-Negotiation is hard because we have to really pay attention and be genuinely interested in the views, belief and logic of the other party, so we can find a way of trading with them.
+Negotiation is hard because we have to really pay attention and be genuinely interested in the views, beliefs and logic of the other party, so we can find a way of trading with them.

 Which one to choose?

 Try persuasion first and see if it works for you.
 However, I’m sure we have all been on the other side of someone telling us their view or opinion over and over again that we simply don’t agree with.
 It can become quite irritating.
-Recognise when you reach a dead end when persuading and turn to negotiation.
+Recognise when you reach a dead-end when persuading and turn to negotiation.

 John Conrad said: "He who wants to persuade should put his trust not in the right argument, but in the right word.
 The power of sound has always been greater than the power of sense."

-If you find yourself at point the point of no return, reframe your messages to be more persuasive or switch to negotiating dialogue - you're far more likely to get a result.
+If you find yourself at the point the point of no return, reframe your messages to be more persuasive or switch to negotiating dialogue - you're far more likely to get a result.